How is Gastric Sleeve Surgery Done?

 As a patient who wants to know how it is done, another important question is about the side effects.
 Most people experience very few side effects.
 The most common is one or two small symptoms, such as diarrhea, heartburn, and sore throat.
 Other symptoms include swelling at the site of the gastric banding, bruising, and a small amount of scarring.

-If you have decided to go through with the procedure and would like more information about how it is done, contact your doctor for more details.
-He or she can give you more detailed information about the procedure and its benefits as well as risks.
+If you have decided to go through with the procedure and want more information about how it is done, contact your doctor.
+He or she can give you more detailed information about the procedure, its benefits, and risks.
 In addition, he or she can help answer any questions that you may have about the side effects that you might experience after the operation.